oppia/oppia-web-developer-docs/Acceptance-Tests.md

 11) After writing the test, do not forget to add it in our configuration file `common.py` and in `acceptance.json` file so that it is included in the workflow.

 > Note: Sometimes tests may pass locally but fail on the CI environment due to differences between the local and CI environments.
 In such cases, debugging and fixing should be done on the CI environment, as that is where the tests are intended to run.
-However, We are transitioning to using Docker for both local and CI setups, which should help mitigate these issues.**
+However, we are transitioning to using Docker for both the local and CI setups, which should help mitigate these issues.**

 ### Console errors logging functionality in Acceptance Tests